 Events are often held in the Honors College Lounge inside Steinmetz Hall.

-There are also study rooms on every floor of Steinmetz and Melville Halls.
+There are also study rooms on every floor of Steinmetz, Melville and Irving Halls.

-Honors College housing is based on when the student enrolled at UAlbany (first-year, second-year, etc.), not the student’s class standing (freshman, sophomore, etc.) That means, even if a second-year student has earned enough credits to be at a junior standing, they can only choose to live in second-year Honors housing.
+Honors College housing is based on when the student enrolled at UAlbany (first-year, second-year, etc.), not the student’s class standing (freshman, sophomore, etc.).

-Student must attend at least seven Honors College events each semester in order to qualify for honors housing.
+Student must stay active and engaged in Honors College events each semester in order to qualify for honors housing.
 For details on this policy, please refer to the Honors College Handbook.

 First- and Second-Year Students

 Students live in suites, with their own common area and bathroom.
 The suites have either two double bedrooms, three double bedrooms or a combination of a single bedroom and two double bedrooms.

 More than 90% Honors College freshmen live in honors housing.
 Learn more about State Quad.

 Third- and Fourth-Year Students

 Third- and fourth-year students can live in select Honors College buildings within Empire Commons, an on-campus apartment complex.